 Producing anonymous results

-On this page you’ll find instructions for producing anonymous results.
-All those who process personal data must provide the results of their analyses in an anonymous form that cannot be used to reveal any data or aspects concerning individual participants following the instructions given by Findata.
-According to the Act on the Secondary Use of Health and Social Data, Findata must ensure anonymity.
-This applies to all materials that have been authorised under said Act.
+On this page, you’ll find instructions for producing anonymous results.
+If you process personal data, you must provide the results in an anonymous form that cannot reveal any information about individuals.
+Findata ensures this anonymity according to the Act on the Secondary Use of Health and Social Data.
+This applies to all materials that have been authorised under the Act.

-You must check the results and verify that they follow these instructions regarding different result types.
-With some result types the anonymity can be verified easily but with other result types more specific examination may be required.
-Even though following these instructions won’t secure the anonymity of the results, following them will get you as close to the goal as possible.
+You must check your results and verify that they follow these instructions regarding different result types.
+While some result types can be easily verified for anonymity, others may require more specific examination.
+Adhering to these instructions doesn’t guarantee anonymity, but it gets you as close as possible to the goal.

-Please fill out the form carefully.
-The verification of anonymity relies heavily on the information provided in the summary form.
-We can provide you guidance on producing anonymous results.
+Fill out the summary form carefully, as the verification of anonymity relies heavily on the information provided.
+If you need guidance on producing anonymous results, we can assist you.
 Generate the results in a format that allows for anonymity verification.
-See below for tips on expediting the verification of result anonymity.
+Below, you’ll find tips to expedite the verification process.

 How to expedite the verification of result anonymity: